 Dubai’s calendar offers numerous events and festivals, catering to tourists, locals, and business visitors.
 Most are packed into the high season, between November and March, when the climate is most pleasant.

 The city hosts several major sporting events, offering huge cash prizes and drawing the world’s top sporting personalities.
 The year starts with the Standard Chartered Dubai Marathon in January.
-In March the Dubai World Cup at the Meydan Racecourse offers total prize money of $10 million, making it the world’s richest horse race.
+In March the Dubai World Cup at the Meydan Racecourse offers total prize money of $35 million, making it the world’s richest horse race.

 Dubai is the only city in the world that hosts two entire festivals dedicated to retails shopping.
-The month-long Dubai Shopping Festival begins in January and features promotions, bargains galore, and plenty of entertainment.
-A similar festival, Dubai Summer Surprises, starts in June.
+The month-long Dubai Shopping Festival begins in December and features promotions, bargains galore, and plenty of entertainment.
+A similar festival, Dubai Summer Surprises, starts in July.

 Visitors should aware of special restrictions in effect during the holy month of Ramadan.